grindjs/grindjs/docs/guides/running-grind.markdown

 There's three extremely important rules to remember when running Grind in production:

 1. Never use `watch`
-2. Always remember to transpile via `bin/build`
+2. Always remember to transpile via `yarn build`
 3. Make sure `NODE_ENV` is set to `production` — this tells [Express](http://expressjs.com) to boot up in production mode, turning off certain debug features and otherwise tuning for production use.

 There’s other things to know, but as long as you follow the aforementioned rules, you’ll be on the right track.